buhfur/buhfur.github.io/_docs/ssh.md

 ---

 layout: default
-title: "SSH notes"
+title: "SSH"

 ---

 # Table of Contents
 {: .no_toc }

 1. TOC
 {:toc}

 ---

 # SSH

 ## **Enable X11 forwarding on remote host**

-On remote host, change these settings in your /etc/ssh/sshd\_config
+On the remote host, change these settings in your `/etc/ssh/sshd_config`:

 ```bash
 X11Forwarding yes